 - DB2 Interactive Interface (DB2I): DB2I provides panels to precompile, compile or assemble, and link-edit an application program and to bind the plan.
-For details about application program preparation, see the DB2 Universal Database for OS/390 and z/OS Application Programming and SQL Guide. - User JCL submitted to batch execution: Members DSNTEJ5C and DSNTEJ5P in the DB2 library, SDSNSAMP, contain samples of the JCL required to prepare COBOL and PL/I programs for CICS.
+For details about application program preparation, see the DB2 Universal Database for z/OS: Application Programming Guide and Reference for Java. - User JCL submitted to batch execution: Members DSNTEJ5C and DSNTEJ5P in the DB2 library, SDSNSAMP, contain samples of the JCL required to prepare COBOL and PL/I programs for CICS.